psychopy/workshops/3days/source/buildingBetter.rst

 .. image:: /_images/flowClickInsertLoop2020.png
     :align: center

 Then click the start and the end points for your loop (it doesn't matter which you do first).
-If the is only one remaining valid place for your loop to go the other point will be added automatically.
+If only one valid place for your loop to end is remaining the other point is added automatically.

 .. image:: /_images/flowInsertLoopStart2020.png